 TIP: The amount allocated for venue and caterer should not be more than half of your wedding budget.

 Read More: How To Get Started on The Wedding Budget

 Do you have a lot of guest coming from out of town?
 If so, you may want to consider a location with lodging at site.
 Remember that you may have to allocate additional finances for van or bus hire if your wedding venue is out of reach of public transportation.
 The other thing to consider is how your guests would occupy their time before and after your wedding.
 This is one of the reasons why a venue within the city is still the most sought after option.

 Certain venues require additional rentals of chair, sound system and catering.
 After factoring all these additional cost, a full-service venue may end up being friendlier to your budget.
 However, remember that facilities included at full-service venues can also be very basic and you may still have to allocate additional budget for these things.
 To start, list out the things that you’ll need in order of priority, for some this may include chiavari chairs, DJ, live band, cocktail bar etc. To start, get a rough estimate and price out everything, compare both venues and decide from there.

 #07 Personalise It

 We understand that choosing a wedding venue can seem like a daunting task and the choices are diverse.
 As much as you may be drawn to a certain look you perhaps saw on Pinterest or an inspiration drawn from the real weddings featured on TWN, be sure to stay true to yourselves.
-For whatever reasons, the you may not be able to secure the ‘dream location’ you thought you must have, but the end goal is a celebration of your love.
+For whatever reasons, you may not be able to secure the ‘dream location’ you thought you must have, it helps to remember that the end goal is a celebration of your love.
 Think about how the both of you are as a couple and which part of your relationship you would want to celebrate or highlight.
 Personalise your wedding!
 That is the best advice we have for every couple out there.
+Happy shopping!